-The Prize aims to encourage and reward outstanding forensic psychology research by students.
-The Prize is awarded for publication in a refereed journal of an article by the student based on his/her Honours, Masters or Doctoral thesis.
-The Prize is named after Alexander Maconochie, the Governor of Norfolk Island Penal Colony in the 1840s who was renowned for his progressive and enlightened approach to corrections and considered the father of parole.
+The Maconochie Prize is named for Alexander Maconochie, the governor of Norfolk Island Penal Colony in the 1840’s.
+Alexander Maconochie was renowned for his progressive and enlightened approach to corrections and is considered the father of parole.

 - The Award is the responsibility of the APS College of Forensic Psychologists.